minimaxir/automl-gs/DESIGN.md

 * `id`/`uuid` fields are iignored since there is zero statistical insight to gain from their values (if the order when rows are created is important, a `created_at` Datetime field will capture that).
 * `dayofweek` and `hour` are *always* extracted for datetime fields. `month` and `year` have a possiblity of overfitting in combination with `dayofweek`/`hour`, which is why they are tuned.
 * Multiple input text fields will always use the same encoder / shared model architecture for efficiency.

+## Data Analysis

+* In addition to the targeted performance metric, all common metrics for the given problem type are also collected.
+This may sound excessive, but it's better to be safe than sorry, and the extra metrics can be used as a sanity check.

 ## Model Training